1830 New York gubernatorial election

 The 1830 New York gubernatorial election was held from November 1 to 3, 1830, to elect the Governor and Lieutenant Governor of New York.
+Incumbent governor Enos T. Throop was re-elected to a second term in office over Francis Granger.

 Background

 Martin Van Buren, who was elected Governor in 1828, was appointed United States Secretary of State by President Andrew Jackson.
-Van Buren was succeeded in the governorship by his Lieutenant Governor, Enos T. Throop, a member of the regency.
+Van Buren was succeeded in the governorship by his Lieutenant Governor, Enos T. Throop, a member of the Albany Regency faction of the Democratic Party.
 In 1830, Throop ran for a full term.